SoongVilda/vilda-chatgpt-prompts/README.md

 - Gemini - works perfectly
 ```
 I require assistance in refining English text.
 The objectives are:
-- Correcting grammatical errors
+- Correcting grammatical errors.
-- Enhancing fluency, logic, and structure
+- Enhancing fluency, logic, and structure.
-- Condensing the text for ease and speed of reading
+- Condensing the text for ease and speed of reading.
+- Use simple and commonly known words for clarity and ease of understanding by a broad audience.

 Please follow this structure for revisions:
 Revised text: [Your edited text here]